Garden Renovation Costs

 Decking Cost

 Decking is a popular outdoor material that can be used to develop a focal point in your yard.
-Installing decking is a great way to expand your living and enjoyable space while also increasing your home's curb appeal and value.
+Installing decking is a great way to expand your living and enjoyable space while increasing your home's curb appeal and value.

 The cost of building a deck is determined by the area to be covered and the materials used.
 Wood is the least expensive material.
 However, wood decks are prone to weather destruction and do not last very long, requiring frequent maintenance.